ujjwaluzu/uzzutv/README.md

 # UzzUTV

 UzzUTV is a Netflix-style streaming platform built with Django that lets you discover, search, and watch movies and TV series.
 All content data is pulled live from **The Movie Database (TMDB) API**, with a responsive, mobile-friendly UI inspired by modern streaming apps.
-Accounts are powered by **Supabase**, giving you watchlist, Continue Watching, ratings, reviews, and public profiles.
+Accounts are powered by **Supabase**, giving you watchlist, Continue Watching, ratings, reviews, public profiles, and Watch Parties.

 ---